newsdev/elex/README.rst

     :target: https://pypi.python.org/pypi/elex
     :alt: Support Python versions

-Elex was developed by The New York Times and NPR and not in concert with the Associated Press.
-Though we plan on using Elex for the 2016 cycle, there is no guarantee that this software will work for you.
-If you're thinking about using Elex, check out the `license <https://github.com/newsdev/elex/blob/master/LICENSE>`_ and contact the authors.

 Get database-ready election results from the Associated Press Election API v2.0.

 Elex is designed to be fast, friendly, and largely agnostic to stack/language/database choice.
 Basic usage is